A geometric mesh smoothing algorithm related to damped oscillations

 \section{Numerical results and discussion on mesh quality improvement}

 In the following we shortly discuss the numerical results of our smoothing algorithm which we implemented in C++.
 The implementation is straight-forward as described above and not optimized with regard to run time and storage.
 For this reason, the run times for our algorithm depicted below should be taken as an upper bound for the run time with potential to diminish considerably.
-All elements are updated and their nodes saved as intermediate nodes.
-Then the nodes are updated by the barycenter of the intermediate nodes.
+The geometric triangle transformation is firstly applied to all elements and the nodes of these iterated elements are saved as intermediate nodes.
+Then the nodes are updated by the barycenter of these intermediate nodes.
 We have chosen two simple triangle, one quadrilateral, one tetrahedral and one hexahedral meshes as examples and display the mean quality improvement.
-This article does not focus on computational details, so this section serves more as a proof of concept that the geometric element transformation, described in this article, could be the base of a very efficient mesh smoothing algorithm which has a comparable run time to Laplace-type algorithms, but obtains usually better quality results.\\ More precisely, as Laplace algorithm we choose a so-called \emph{SmartLaplace} which is namely the classical approach with the addition that the inversion of elements is inhibited.
-It is the most appropriate and fair choice as we do the same to prevent inverted elements within the geometric mesh smoothing algorithm. \\ Apart from the Laplace algorithm we use for the volume meshes a global optimization method implemented in MESQUITE 2.3.0 (Mesh Quality Improvement Toolkit) to compare our obtained smoothing results with regard to element and mean quality improvement and runtime.
+This article does not focus on computational details, so this section serves more as a proof of concept that the geometric element transformation, described in this article, could be the base of a very efficient mesh smoothing algorithm which has a comparable run time to Laplace-type algorithms, but obtains usually better quality results. \\ More precisely, as Laplace algorithm we choose a so-called \emph{SmartLaplace} which is namely the classical approach with the addition that the inversion of elements is inhibited.
+It is the most appropriate and fair choice as we do the same to prevent inverted elements within the geometric mesh smoothing algorithm. \\ Apart from the Laplace algorithm we use for the volume meshes a global optimization method implemented in MESQUITE 2.3.0 (Mesh Quality Improvement Toolkit) to compare our obtained smoothing results with regard to element and mean quality improvement and run time.